 Successor agents appointed above must act together unless you initial the statement below.

-My successor agents may act SEPARATELY.
+() My successor agents may act SEPARATELY.

-This POWER OF ATTORNEY becomes effective when I sign it and shall not be affected by my subsequent incapacity unless I have stated otherwise in the Special Instructions.
+This POWER OF ATTORNEY is valid when I sign it and its validity shall not be affected by my subsequent incapacity unless I have stated otherwise below under "Modifications."